MIDEAST STOCKS - Factors to watch - Oct 7

 INTERNATIONAL/REGIONAL

-* GLOBAL MARKETS-Asian shares, dollar, oil dip as US shutdown drags on
+* GLOBAL MARKETS-Dollar, oil slip as US shutdown drags on, gold up

+* Oil ends higher as offshore oil output cut due to storm

 * Gold edges up as U.S. shutdown drags on, debt limit looms